jpthiele/dealii-Wiki/Indentation.md

 Specifically, the indent script does the following things:
 1. Format all header, source, and .inst.in files using clang-format.
 2. Fix permissions and line endings (for example remove executable bits for source files, and remove whitespace at the end of source files).
-3. Check for valid authorship of your commits (see below).
+3. Check for valid authorship of your commits.

 #### clang-format -i